MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/javascript-debugger-scripting.md

 This example will evaluate notepad's open and save dialog: *notepad!ShowOpenSaveDialog*.
 This script will evaluate the pszCaption variable to determine if the current dialog is an "Open" dialog or if it is a "Save As" dialog.
 If it's an open dialog, code execution will continue.
 If it's a save as dialog, code execution will stop, and the debugger will break in.

 ```
- // Use JavaScript stric mode
+ // Use JavaScript strict mode
 "use strict";

 // Define the invokeScript method to handle breakpoints